Village Community School: History

 The main building of VCS is at 272 West 10th St. The school building was originally completed in 1886 as Primary School No. 7.
 It was re-designated as Public School 107 in 1897.
 This school closed in 1930 and reopened as the parochial school of St. Veronica's Church in 1932.
 The school building remained vacant from 1963 until June 1970.

 In 2003, VCS expanded its original five-story building by the addition of a second five-story building, designed by architect Leo Blackman, adjacent to the first, containing additional classrooms, a fully functional gymnasium and auditorium.

 In 2021, VCS had 350 students.

-In late 2018, VCS announced that the school is planning to build a three-story addition, plus rooftop play yard on the site of its current yard.
-The 17000 square foot addition was designed by Jonathan Marvel, Lissa So, Caroline Frantz, Henry Newman, Patrick Hamon, and Cat Travers of Marvel Designs.
-The Eve K. Kleger Wing opened in 2021, containing a new Sky Yard, Gym, Library, Woodshop, Tech Lab, Science room, Language Lab, and additional classrooms.
+In late 2018, VCS announced that the school was planning to build a three-story addition, plus rooftop play yard on the site of its current yard.
+The 17,000-square-foot addition was designed by Jonathan Marvel, Lissa So, Caroline Frantz, Henry Newman, Patrick Hamon, and Cat Travers of Marvel Designs.
+The Eve K. Kleger Wing opened in 2021, containing a new sky yard, gym, library, wood shop, tech lab, science room, language lab, and additional classrooms.

 In October 2019, the VCS announced the untimely passing of its long-term and much-loved Head of School, Eve K. Kleger.
 Effective July 1, 2020, Jennifer Mitchell became VCS's fifth Head of School.